 As we approach the 224th General Assembly in June 2020 in Baltimore, MD, this page will be regularly updated with information about PPF’s support and advocacy.

-COUNTER CUFI – The Israel-Palestine Mission Network invite all Presbyterians attending the General Assembly to extend their stay thru June 29 to participate in this important action with Friends of Sabeel North America to cin Washington, DC.
+COUNTER CUFI – Monday 6/29 – The Israel-Palestine Mission Network invites all Presbyterians attending GA to extend their stay thru June 29 to participate in this important action with Friends of Sabeel North America in Washington, DC.
 You can extend your hotel stay in Baltimore and take the train down to DC or book a new hotel in D.C. to join us.

 PPF has a wide array of opportunities for volunteers during General Assembly – from staffing our table to supporting our events.